Kate Mulgrew

 Katherine Kiernan Maria Mulgrew (born April 29, 1955) is an American actress and author.
-She is best known for her roles as Captain Kathryn Janeway on Star Trek: Voyager and Red on Orange Is the New Black.
-She first came to attention in the role of Mary Ryan on the daytime soap opera Ryan's Hope.
+She is best known for her roles as Captain Kathryn Janeway in Star Trek: Voyager and Red in Orange Is the New Black.
+She first came to attention in the role of Mary Ryan in the daytime soap opera Ryan's Hope.

 Mulgrew is the recipient of a Critics' Choice Award, a Saturn Award, and an Obie Award, and has also received Golden Globe Award and Primetime Emmy Award nominations.
-She is an active member of the Alzheimer's Association National Advisory Council and the voice of Cleveland's MetroHealth System.
+She is a member of the Alzheimer's Association National Advisory Council and the voice of Cleveland's MetroHealth System.
 Beginning in 2021, Mulgrew reprised her role as Janeway in the animated series Star Trek: Prodigy.

 Early life

 Mulgrew was born in 1955 in Dubuque, Iowa, to Thomas James "T.J."
 Mulgrew Jr., a contractor, and Joan Virginia Mulgrew (née Kiernan), an artist and painter.
 She was the second of eight children.
 She attended Wahlert High School in Dubuque.
-Mulgrew was born with a full set of teeth.

-At age 17, Mulgrew was accepted at the Stella Adler Conservatory of Acting in New York, conjoined with New York University in New York City.
-Mulgrew left NYU after one year.
-During this time, to earn money while in New York, Mulgrew worked as a waitress.
+At the age of 17, Mulgrew was accepted at the Stella Adler Conservatory of Acting in New York, conjoined with New York University in New York City.
+She supported herself by working as a waitress.
+She left NYU after one year.